mach-composer/mach-composer-cli/docs/src/howto/components/create-component.md

 1. [Component definitions](../../reference/syntax/components.md) so that MACH
    Composer knows where to find your component
 2. [Site component configuration](../../reference/syntax/sites.md#components) to
-    include it in your MACH Composer stack add site-specific configuration
+    include it in your MACH composer stack add site-specific configuration

 The [tutorial](../../tutorial/aws/step-6-create-mach-stack.md) includes an example of a configuration file with a component implemented.